milvus-logo

 Data coordinator (data coord)

-Data coord manages topology of the data nodes, maintains metadata, and triggers flush, compact, and other background data operations.
+Data coord manages topology of the data nodes and index nodes, maintains metadata, and triggers flush, compact, and index building and other background data operations.

 Worker nodes